Home » Smoke control » Smoke control engineering (ISI) » Smoke extraction engineering – Theatre

 - Maximize detection time

-- Delaying the discovery of fire
+- Delaying the discovery of the fire

 - Blocking the use of an emergency exit or escape route